 Understanding autism

-Mother-Daughter Memoir Of Autism Exemplifies The Power Of Language (Jason Heller, NPR, 4-13-21).
+Mother-Daughter Memoir of Autism Exemplifies The Power of Language (Jason Heller, NPR, 4-13-21).
 Interesting on its own is this review of the book I Have Been Buried Under Years of Dust: A Memoir of Autism and Hope by Valerie Gilpeer and Emily Grodin.
 A remarkable memoir by a mother and her autistic daughter who’d long been unable to communicate—until a miraculous breakthrough revealed a young woman with a rich and creative interior life, a poet, who’d been trapped inside for more than two decades.

 Autism Study (People Powered Medicine) Whether you want to join the study or not, scroll down for links to interesting material, including "Can We Measure Autism?"